indie-dev/OverTheWifi/README.md

 Make sure that localhost is replaced with whichever IP address you want to use, and replace ShareData.DEFAULT_PORT with your own value.
 As you may have noticed, the Client class has aleady several functions for listening on all ip addresses connected to the wireless network.
-Edit that to your heart's desire:)
+Edit that to your heart's desire :)